mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/ds-length-attribute.md

 ---
 title: DSLengthAttribute class
+description: A non-RPG class may be stamped with this attribute to indicate a consumer RPG program to consider it as a Data Structure with the specified length.

 ---

 A non-RPG class may be stamped with this attribute to indicate a consumer RPG program to consider it as a Data Structure with the specified length.